rackerlabs/support-how-to/content/cloud-sites/getting-started-with-cloud-sites-configuring-ssl-on-your-websites.md

     ![](http://c806394.r94.cf2.rackcdn.com/installsslcertificatetab.png)

-5. Review the order summary and payment details, select the **Terms Agreement** check box, and teh click Finish.
+5. Review the order summary and payment details, select the **Terms Agreement** check box, and the click Finish.
 If you have questions about the charges, contact Support.

     ![](http://c806394.r94.cf2.rackcdn.com/ssltos.png)